QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 And here is some help for `initialize`

 * you should not code it in one go, simply write a bit of it
   * `#authorList` is `this.authorsObservableList`.
 You need to link an observable list with the view (usersListView).
 If the list is changed, then the view will change.
   * some methods that you could use are written inside the subject !!!
-  * your class implements `implements ListChangeListener<String>` meaning you got a listener for the listview changes but you have to add it.
+  * your class implements `implements ListChangeListener<String>` meaning you got a listener for the listview changes, but you have to add it.
 The teacher gave this code ``usersListView.getSelectionModel().getSelectedItems().addListener(this);``.
   * `Set #graphicsOnlyMenuItem to true` : set selected
   * `showDateOnMessagesMenuItem` : same
   * `displayLabeled` : it's a list, so you need to add to the list all buttons that may be changed if we want to show text or text+image in our buttons instead of text only.
 * otherwise, you need to create `MessageCell` (that's a copy of UserCell with some changes)

 <hr class="sl">